Chess-Fish/v1-core/docs/index.md

 Handle payout of tournament

-_tallies, gets payout profile, sorts players by wins, handles payout_
+_tallies, gets payout profile, sorts players by wins, handles payout one day must pass after end time for all games in GameWager contract_

 ### depositToTournament